 Arthur Fleck: “I’ve got nothing left to lose.
 Nothing can hurt me anymore.
 My life is nothing but comedy.”

 Murray Franklin: “Well, let me get this straight, you think that killing those guys is funny?

 Arthur Fleck: “I do.
 And I’m tired of pretending it’s not.
 Comedy is subjective, Murray, isn’t that what they say?
 All of you, the system that knows so much: you decide what’s right or wrong the same way you decide what’s funny or not.”

 Arthur, aka Joker, has a point.
 Why does “civilized” society get to decide what is and isn’t funny?
-Or decide what’s right and what’s not?
-It’s a dark line of thinking, but it hits deep to the core of what many people often feel – that the rules society claims to follow don’t apply to them, or don’t treat them fairly.
+Or determine what’s right and what’s not?
+It’s a dark line of thinking, but it hits deep to the core of what many people often feel – that the rules society claims to follow don’t apply to them or don’t treat them fairly.